Moving into a house for the first time?

 Luckily student households, where everyone is on a full time course, do not have to pay council tax.

 To help you find the right contract to suit your needs try a comparison website; some are listed below:

 NB: The University is not responsible for the content of external websites and a link to such a website does not necessarily imply an endorsement of its content.

 When sorting out your budget for the year you need to take these household bills into account.
-The students who set up the original site found from their experience that the average cost of the basic utility bills was around £40 per month.
-This will vary depending on the number of people in your house and how much you consume, and the number of bills you have to pay.
+The students who set up the original site found from their experience that the average cost of the basic utility bills was around £40 per month, however this is likely to have increased since then.
+The costs will vary depending on the number of people in your house, how much energy you consume, and the number of bills you have to pay.

 We have some useful tools you can use to help you with your budgeting.

 Living in a shared house with other students can be a great experience, but can come with challenges.
 You will be responsible for making decisions with your housemates and you may be responsible for paying the bills.